RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/SimpleAvarage.rst

 Development of the moving average
 =================================

-Create a schema that calculates the current average of the last three inputs.
+Create a scheme that calculates the current average of the last three inputs.
 Basic outline of the moving average:

 .. figure:: img/diag1.png